Vaccine InformationSummary of National Advisory Committee on Immunization (NACI) updates of July 22, 2021

 Primary Care: https://www.albertahealthservices.ca/topics/Page16956.aspx (last updated August 10, 2021)

 This link provides resources for Health Professionals from Alberta Health Services.

-Alberta Health Services has put in place an online screening tool specifically for healthcare workers who think they may have COVID-19 or who may have been exposed to COVID-19.
+Alberta Health Services has put in place an online screening tool specifically for healthcare workers and school teachers and staff to determine if they need to be tested for COVID-19.
 This tool can be accessed at the link below.